grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ```

-The following plugins are also required to be installed within the EKS cluster:
+The following plugins must also be installed within the EKS cluster:
 - **Amazon EBS CSI Driver**: Enables Kubernetes to dynamically provision and manage EBS volumes as persistent storage for applications.
 We use this to provision the node volumes for Loki.
 - **Amazon EKS Pod Identity Agent**: Manages AWS IAM roles for pods, allowing fine-grained access control to AWS resources without needing to store credentials in containers.
 This is how Loki will access the S3 bucket.
 - **CoreDNS**: Provides internal DNS service for Kubernetes clusters, ensuring that services and pods can communicate with each other using DNS names.